munificent/game-programming-patterns/book/event-queue.markdown

 ## When to Use It

-I sometimes see people use event queues when they just want to decouple a sender from its receiver.
-Queues do that, but so do <span name="simple">simpler</span> patterns like <a href="observer.html" class="pattern">Observer</a> and <a href="command.html">Command</a>, or even just abstract interfaces.
+If you just want to decouple *who* receives a message from its sender, patterns like <href="observer.html" class="pattern">Observer</a> and <a href="command.html">Command</a> will take care of you with less <span name="simple">complexity</span>.
+You only need a queue when you want to decouple something *in time*.

 <aside name="simple">

 I mention this in nearly every chapter, but it's worth emphasizing.
-Your most precious resource is often *simplicity*.
-As you work on your game, you'll spend that as you pile on features and code.

-Few things burn time as much as simply coping with your program's complexity, so hold on to as much simplicity as you can.
+Complexity slows you down, so treat simplicity as a precious resource.

 </aside>

-You only need to reach for a queue when you want to decouple something *in time*.
 I think of it in terms of pushing and pulling.
-You have some chunk of code that wants another chunk to do some work.
-The natural way to initiate that is by *pushing* the request to the code that will do the work.
+You have some code A that wants another chunk B to do some work.
+The natural way to for A initiate that is by *pushing* the request to B.

-Meanwhile, the natural way for the worker to process that request is by *pulling* it in at a convenient time in its run cycle.
-When you have a push model and one end and a pull model on the other, you need a buffer between them.
-That's what a queue does that simpler decoupling patterns don't.
+Meanwhile, the natural way for B to process that request is by *pulling* it in at a convenient time in *its* run cycle.
+When you have a push model on one end and a pull model on the other, you need a buffer between them.
+That's what a queue provides that simpler decoupling patterns don't.

-This is a powerful difference, but it doesn't come for free.
-Queues are more complex and use more memory than synchronous messaging.
-You have to be careful to ensure the queue doesn't overflow or grow in an unbounded way.

-Queues give control to the code reading from it: it can delay processing, aggregate requests, or discard them entirely.
-But it does this by taking control away from the sender.
+Queues give control to the code that pulls from it: the receiver can delay processing, aggregate requests, or discard them entirely.
+But it does this by taking control *away* from the sender.
 All it can do is throw a request on the queue and hope for the best.
-This means queues are a particularly poor fit when the sender requires a response.
+This makes queues a poor fit when the sender needs a response.

 ## Keep in Mind

-### A "global" event queue is still a global
+### A central event queue is a global variable

-One common use of this pattern is for a sort of Grand Central Station that any part of the game can send to and receive from.
-It's a powerful piece of infrastructure.
-But *powerful* doesn't always mean *good*.
+One common use of this pattern is for a sort of Grand Central Station that all parts of the game can route messages through.
+It's a powerful piece of infrastructure, but *powerful* doesn't always mean *good*.

 It took a while, but most of us learned the hard way that global variables are bad.
 When you have a piece of state that any part of the program can poke at, all sorts of subtle interdependencies creep in.
-This pattern wraps that state in a nice little data structure, but it's still a global, with all of the danger that entails.
+This pattern wraps that state in a nice little protocol, but it's still a global, with all of the danger that entails.

-### State may change between when a message is sent and received
+### The state of the world can change under you

-Say we've got an event queue for our game systems to talk to each other.
-The AI code posts an "entity died" event when a virtual minion shuffles off its mortal coil.
+Say some AI code posts an "entity died" event to a queue when a virtual minion shuffles off its mortal coil.
 That event hangs out in the queue for who knows how many frames until it eventually works its way to the front and gets processed.

-Meanwhile, our experience system wants to track the heroine's bodycount and reward her for her grisly efficiency.
-It receives these "entity died" events so it can determine what kind of entity was slain and perhaps how difficult the kill was so it can dish out an appropriate reward.
+Meanwhile, the experience system wants to track the heroine's bodycount and reward her for her grisly efficiency.
+It receives these "entity died" events then determines the kind of entity slain and the difficulty of the kill so it can dish out an appropriate reward.

-Determining that reward requires various pieces of state in the world.
-We need the entity that died to see what sort it was.
-We may want to inspect its surroundings to see what other obstacles or entities were nearby.
+That requires various pieces of state in the world.
+We need the entity that died to see how tough it was.
+We may want to inspect its surroundings to see what other obstacles or minions were nearby.
 But if the event isn't received until later, that stuff may be gone.
-The entity may have been deallocated, and other nearby objects may have wandered off.
+The entity may have been deallocated, and other nearby foes may have wandered off.

-When you receive an event, you have to be careful not to make assumptions about how the *current* state of the world lines up with how the world was *when the event was raised*.

-This means events and messages in queues tend to be more data heavy than in synchronous systems.
-With the latter, the notification can just say " something happened" and the receiver can look around to find the details it cares about.
-With a queue, that data must be captured at the moment the event is sent so that snapshot of the ephemeral past can be used later.
+When you receive an event, you have to be careful not to assume the *current* state of the world reflects how the world was *when the event was raised*.
+This means queued events tend to be more data heavy than in synchronous systems.
+With the latter, the notification can just say " something happened" and the receiver can look around for the details.
+With a queue, those ephemeral details must be captured when the event is sent so they can be used later.

 ### You can get stuck in feedback loops